jellyfishlake/pcapanalyzer/README.md

 > `sudo apt-get install python3-pip libssl-dev gawk git -y` </br>

-It is recommendend to switch to a virtual environment to not interfere with current environment.
+It is recommended to switch to a virtual environment to not interfere with current environment.

 > `sudo pip3 install virtualenv` </br>
 > `virtualenv -p /usr/bin/python3.8 venv` </br>